 User Growth.
 Our revenues are driven by the number of our paying users for the various services we offer to users, including live video service, value-added service, online games and other services.
-For 2016, we generated our revenues primarily from live video service, which was launched in September 2015, and membership subscription, which had been our major revenue source until 2016 and forms part of our value-added service.
-The number of paying users for our live video service increased from 0.2 million in 2015 to 5.6 million in 2016.
-For membership subscription, which is one of our value-added services, we had 2.9 million members as of December 31, 2015, same as the number of members as of December 31, 2014.
-Our members increased from 2.9 million as of December 31, 2015 to 3.5 million as of December 31, 2016.
-The number of paying users of our mobile games on the Momo platform increased from 0.5 million in 2014 to 1.5 million in 2015 and then decreased to 0.8 million in 2016.
+For 2017, we generated our revenues primarily from live video service, value-added service, mobile marketing and mobile games.
+The number of paying users for our live video service increased from 0.2 million in 2015 to 5.6 million in 2016 and further to 10.3 million in 2017.
+For value-added services, our paying users increased from 2.9 million in 2015 to 3.7 million in 2016 and 7.2 million in 2017.
+The number of paying users of our mobile games on the Momo platform decreased from 1.5 million in 2015 to 0.8 million in 2016 and further to 0.4 million in 2017.
 The number of our paying users is affected by the growth in our active user base, our ability to convert a greater portion of our users into paying users, and strategies we pursue to achieve active user growth at reasonable costs and expenses.